Why The Ruffled Purse

 These 3 simple words summarize my unintentional collection of furniture, vintage linens, fabric, patterns, books, etc. and the types of projects I enjoyed most during the School Year Challenge.

-Patterns, color, and textures of fabric and other textiles evoked a feeling of excitement and opportunity.
-While projects involving painting and refinishing furniture with stains and paint were not my favorite.
+While planning and working on projects during the School Year Challenge, patterns, colors, and textures of fabric and other textiles evoked feelings of excitement, opportunity, and a sense of urgency to complete.
+While projects involving painting and refinishing furniture were not my favorite.

 When I’m sewing, my focus becomes making and creating something with my own two hands and everything else fades to the background.

-The teacher in me can’t help but want to educate and inspire others who want to sew, too.
+The teacher in me couldn’t help but want to educate and inspire others who want to sew, too.

 Where Do You Go From Here